 - We are committed to ethical trading principles and acting with integrity in all our business relationships.

-- We are committed to implementing effective systems and controls to ensure slavery and human trafficking is not taking place in any of those suppliers who supply services to us.
+- We are committed to implementing effective systems and controls to ensure slavery and human trafficking is not taking place in our supply chain.

 - Process – due diligence and risk assessment

-- To help identify and monitor the risk of slavery and human trafficking of all of our existing and prospective suppliers of services we assess the risk they might employ labour in contravention of the Modern Slavery Act 2015.
+- To help identify and monitor the risk of slavery and human trafficking of all of our existing and prospective in our supply chain we assess the risk they might employ labour in contravention of the Modern Slavery Act 2015.
+Each supplier will be categorised into high / medium or low risk.
+For those considered to be medium or high risk, we require them to have a policy or equivalent statement to mitigate the risk and to ensure compliance.

-- Our risk assessment concludes that a vast majority of our suppliers of services are of low risk of non-compliance due to the nature of the goods or services being provided.
+- Our risk assessment concludes that a vast majority of our suppliers are of low risk of non-compliance due to the nature of the goods or services being provided.

 - Our guide to Employees sets out clear guidelines as to how we expect our people and stakeholders to act.
 We recognise the importance of respecting and promoting human rights both internally and externally.